Bahrain central bank raises key rates by 25 bps

-DUBAI, June 14 Bahrain's central bank said on Wednesday it was raising key interest rates by 25 basis points after the U.S. Federal Reserve hiked rates.
+DUBAI, June 14 (Reuters) - Bahrain's central bank said on Wednesday it was raising key interest rates by 25 basis points after the U.S. Federal Reserve hiked rates.

 The key policy interest rate on Bahrain's one-week deposit facility was increased to 1.50 percent from 1.25 percent.